loetjvr/slush-yangular/README.md

 slush-yangular
 ==============

-> A [slush](http://slushjs.github.io) generator for AngularJS using Bootstrap and Less.
+> A [slush](http://slushjs.github.io) generator for AngularJS using Bootstrap and Less based on the AngularJS generator for Yeoman.

 ## Installation